hacss/hacss.github.io/src/style-guide.md

-Write a given style rule as consistently as possible throughout the codebase, avoiding, for example, such classes as `background:red;` and `background-color:red;` that achieve the same effect two different ways.
+Write a given style rule as consistently as possible throughout the codebase, avoiding, for example, such classes as `background:red;` and `background-color:red;` that achieve the same effect in two different ways.

 ### Justification